 The below image explains that the light sensors are employed to sense the light reflected from the eye and once the light is absorbed by the pupil, the pupil’s position affects the light reflected back by the eye and sensed by the photodiode.

-(iii) Virtual reality simply tries to simulate human perception (the brain’s interpretation of the senses) to the real world.
-The 3D VR environments are not only designed to look like a real-world but also one that gives the experience of it.
-In fact, VR is considered immersive when the simulated and the real-world are as much similar as possible.
+(iii) Virtual reality simply tries to simulate human perception (the brain’s interpretation of the senses) in the real world.
+The 3D VR environments are not only designed to look like the real-world but also one that gives the experience of it.
+In fact, VR is considered immersive when the simulated and the real world are as much similar as possible.

 What Is Virtual Reality & The Technology Behind It